Weaver syndrome: Epidemiology

 The incidence of Weaver syndrome is uncertain, as the causative mutation was only identified in 2011.
 As of December 2013, 48 cases of Weaver syndrome had been documented and confirmed.
 In 2012, the South West Thames Regional Genetic Service at St George's Hospital in London, based on their detection rate among a cohort of patients within their Childhood Overgrowth Study, estimated a prevalence rate similar to that of Sotos syndrome, around 1 in 15,000.

-History

-The condition was first described by American physician David Weaver in 1974.